First-time Freshman Checklist

 - Your ULink account gives you access to your grades, your financial aid package and your tuition bill.

-All first-time, full-time students are required to live on campus.You may qualify for an exemption to this rule under some circumstances (for example, living at home with a parent or guardian).
-The 2017-2018 housing application will be available November 1, 2016.
+All first-time, full-time students under the age of 21 are required to live on campus, unless living at home with a parent or guardian.
+View exemption process.
+The 2017-2018 housing application is now available.

 Your Student ID is also known as your Cardinal Card and every student is required to have one.
 This card confirms that you are a University of Louisville student and indicates you are entitled to the rights, privileges and responsibilities of a student.
 The Cardinal Card functions as your ID card, meal card, and library card, among many other uses.
 You’ll receive your Cardinal Card at New Cards Orientation if you submit your photo by 4 p.m.
 EST on the business day prior to the first day of your orientation session.